GitauHarrison/somasoma-eLearning-app/README.md

 - Flask for web development
 - SQLAlchemy for database management
 - Bootstrap for styling and cross-browser responsiveness
-- Flask moment for date and time formatting
+- Flask-Moment for date and time formatting
 - Flask-WTF for form management
 - Flask-Mail for email notifications
 - Flask-Login to manage user sessions
+- Flask-Migrate to manage database migrations
 - Stripe API for credit card payment (test mode)
 - Twilio Verify API for two-factor authentication
 - Ngrok for localhost testing